 Introduction from the Course Director

-Following the outstanding success of the previous two years, we are delighted to be launching The Thinking Pianist 2023.
+Following the outstanding success of the previous three years, we are delighted to be launching The Thinking Pianist 2024.
 We are now accepting applications from prospective students.

 The concept of this immersive 7-day course is to offer a rich variety of activities focussing on different aspects of playing, studying, teaching and thinking about the piano, integrated with parallel well-being coaching in Yoga, Tai-Chi, Alexander Technique and the Feldenkrais Method.
 Coupling this with high-quality pianos, marvellous food, beautiful Victorian Gothic surroundings and the Cotswolds on the doorstep made for a truly memorable experience for all who attended in previous years.

-TTP 2021 and 2022 was equally rewarding for Faculty and students alike, and this special quality of shared experience is a defining feature of the course.
+Previous courses have been equally rewarding for Faculty and students alike, and this special quality of shared experience is a defining feature of the course.
 Among many other things, it is a valuable opportunity for the productive exchange of ideas, and a realisation that an open mind and a spirit of enquiry leads to us all learning from each other, whether teacher or pupil.
-Hear from our 2022 students here.
+Hear from our previous students here.

 As well as the core course activities (which include plenty of opportunities to practise, perform and rehearse duet & 2-piano repertoire), we are continuing with the following successful innovations from previous courses: